jlan84/linear-algebra-assignment/sprint.md

 ===========================
 These are to practice linear algebra and programming.
 You shouldn't use any numpy magic and you *should* (gasp!) use for loops in your solutions.
 You should write a function for each of these.

 1. Implement matrix multiply given two 2-dimensional lists of numbers.
 Test it out with a 6 x 3 matrix and a 3 x 5 matrix.
+(This is the hardest of these four questions)
 2. Implement transpose without using the numpy method.
 3. Implement the reshape function.
 4. Implement elementwise multiply given 2 2d lists.